Palm Beach County coronavirus death toll rises by 9; state passes 2,800

 Worldwide

-The U.S. represented 22.9 percent of the 4,763 additional deaths Tuesday and 27.6 percent of the world total though its population is only 4.3 percent of the global total.
-On Monday, the increased deaths were 3,157.
+The U.S. represented 19.0 percent of the 5,165 additional deaths Wednesday -- a percentage that has been declining -- and 27.5 percent of the world total though its population is only 4.3 percent of the global total.
+The death toll Wednesday was 4,763.

 Two Latin American nations, Brazil and Mexico, have had skyrocketing deaths and cases.

-Mexico's 596 additional deaths were third in the world with the record 1,092 Wednesday.
-Also, 4,199 cases were reported.
-The nation's deaths have risen from 8,134 to 14,649 in two weeks into seventh place.
+Mexico reported 708 additional deaths, compared with 596 Tuesday, as well as 4,883 cases Wednesday night.
+The nation's deaths have risen from 8,597 to 15,357 in two weeks into seventh place.

-The six European nations in the top 10 – United Kingdom, Italy, Spain, France, Belgium, Germany -- reported a total of 513 after 192 Monday.
-But 286 of them were reported by the United Kingdom after 55 Monday, which was the lowest since 35 on March 22.
-Others were No. 4 Italy with 79, No. 5 France with 87, No. 6 Spain with 0, No. 8 Belgium with 13 and No. 9 Germany with 48.
+The six European nations in the top 10 – United Kingdom, Italy, Spain, France, Belgium, Germany -- reported a total of 363 deaths after 513 Tuesday.
+But 245 of them were in United Kingdom after 286.
+Others were No. 4 Italy with 71, No. 5 France with 23, No. 6 Spain with 0, No. 8 Belgium with 10 and No. 9 Germany with 13.

 The daily rate was as high as 1,494 in France, 1,172 in Britain, 919 in Italy, 961 in Spain.
 Italy was the epicenter of the world at one time.

-Iran is in 10th place with 74 new deaths.
-Canada is in 11th place with an additional 62 deaths reported.
+Iran is in 10th place with 81 new deaths.
+Canada gained an additional 63 deaths and dropped to 12th behind India.

+The Asian nation reported 388 deaths, which was the fourth-most in the world Wednesday.
+Cases rose 12,375 -- the third highest globally and sixth overall.

-Russia’s cases continue to surge – 8,595 – and is in third place.
-Also, it reported 171 additional deaths in 13th, passing the Netherlands.
+Russia reported 6,358 cases compared with 8,595 the day before for third place.
+Also, it reported 216 additional deaths in 13th.

-Sweden, which has been doing "herd immunity," reported 23 more deaths with 4,717 as well as 202 new cases after 1,056 Friday.
-Neighboring Norway reported 0 deaths to stay at 239 as well as 15 more cases.
+Sweden, which has been doing "herd immunity," reported 78 more deaths with 4,795 for 16th place as well as 198 new cases after 1,056 Friday.
+Neighboring Norway reported 0 deaths to stay at 239 as well as 18 more cases.

 Scripps Only Content 2020